PaddyXiao/DHGV-docs/README.md

-# MVFD-docs
+# DHVG-docs
-Million variation frequency database
+The database of Human Genetic Variation.